shankar4/Time-Series/Dynamic Documents/readme.md

 'showtext' had non-zero exit.
 I tried to install 'showtext' package again.
 This failed with a suggestion to install libfreetype6.dev, in cmd shell:
 >sudo apt-get install libfreetype6-dev

+After this, I reinstalled 'showtext' and then knitr (as given above).
+It was successful.

+I also installed 'shiny' package to help with web pages (html).

+'A Minimal Example' is covered in his chapter 3.
+In RStudio, use File --> New File --> R Markdown.
+Once the document is ready, click the **knit** button.
+A document will be generated that includes both narrative and output of embedded R code.
+It is saved as 'A Minimal Example.Rmd'.
+(R markdown url: rmarkdown.rstudio.com).
+After clicking the kint button, this file is generated: 'A Minimal Example.html.'
+I clicked the 'Publish' button at the right hand side top.
+Rstudio suggested that I install PKI, rsconnect.
+I installed them.
+These will help me publish at RPubs and RStudio Connect.
+Will save it for some really good examples from me!
+For now, launch the .html file attached here in a web browser to see the result.